 Linear Regression

-Now that we have the foundation to apply this method, let's implement gradient descent for linear regression and analyze some of the behavior.
+Now that we have the foundations, let’s implement gradient descent for linear regression and analyze some of the behavior.
 In this section I focus more on the conceptual side of this problem and not the code but you can see how I implemented it in the next section.

 Problem Statement